omidantilong/abdominal/README.md

 npm run launch ab-1 variant.js
 ```

 This will start a Puppeteer instance and load the URL defined in `config.json`, with `variant.js` injected into the page.
-As you make changes to `variant.js`, simply reload the page in Puppeteer and the test will re-fire.
+The page will automatically update when you save changes to `variant.js`.

 To build for production, run: